aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

     dotnet run

     // Follow the menu prompts to interact with the document bucket
-    // Now you will need to provide an Encryption Context when storing and retrieving items
+    // Now you may provide an Encryption Context when storing and retrieving items

     // You can close the program at any time with Ctrl+c

     // Alternatively, you can edit the Main method in App.cs